marckassay/AIT/README.md

 ## Feedback

-Use the Issues section for questions, bugs or requests.
+Use the Issues section for questions, bugs and requests.